Asbestos Risk for Coast Guard Veterans

 Military shipbuilding in the United States reached a peak during World War II, and Coast Guardsmen who served at the Curtis Bay Coast Guard Yard were at particular risk of being exposed to asbestos.
 Curtis Bay was established in 1899, and is the only shipbuilding and repair center operated and maintained by the Coast Guard.
 Studies have been conducted and they show that those who served there were especially susceptible to lung diseases.

 While the military ceased using asbestos-containing materials in its shipbuilding in the 1970s, these risks didn’t disappear completely.
 Large amounts of the substance were used in the construction of Coast Guard installations across the country.
-The following is a list of installations where asbestos exposure may have occurred.
+The following is a list of installations where veterans exposure may have occurred.
 Keep in mind that this list is far from exhaustive.

 |Coast Guard Station Boothbay Harbor||Maine|